 The governmental funds are reported on a modified cash basis of accounting and current financial resources measurement focus.
 Only current financial assets and liabilities are generally included on the fund balance sheets.
 The operating statements present sources and uses of available spendable financial resources during a given period.
-These fund financial statements use fund balance as their measure of available spendable financial resources at the end of the period.
-The reconciliation of the governmental funds financial statements to the governmental activities presentation in the government-wide financial statements is the result of the use of the economic resources measurement focus at the government-wide level.
+These fund financial statements use fund balance as their measure of available spendable financial statements to the governmental activities presentation in the government-wide financial statements is the result of the use of the economic resources measurement focus at the government-wide level.